WOOD ID POSTER:

 both sides and both ends of a sample piece which, by the way, does not look at all like my other sample directly below, but it does look somewhat like some of the web pics I've collected.

-end grain closeup of the piece directly above --- color should be more white
+end grain closeup of the piece directly above --- color should be more white, not green

-several views of a small plank contributed by Chris Arvidson, whom I thank for this and other contributions
+small plank and end grain --- contributed by Chris Arvidson, whom I thank for this and other contributions to the site

-end grain closeup of the piece directly above --- color should be more white
+end grain closeup and END GRAIN UPDATE of the piece directly above --- the color of the closeup should be more white but the update IS somewhat yellow as shown

 plank and end grain.
 This was sent to me by Neil Scheidt for identification and I told him I thought it might be sen. He subsequently told me it had been identified by the USDA wood lab as hackberry,